 The MultiLit Research Unit have recently released a report detailing the progress of all students attending various Exodus Tutorial Centres during 2009-2011.
 The report also covers progress made by Indigenous Australian students attending these centres (see other work by the MRU with Indigenous students here).
 View the research report here.

 Follow-up surveys have revealed that 3 years after completing the program, 90% of students remained in the mainstream schooling system.
 Fifty-six percent of students planned to undertake further study at TAFE after leaving school, while 33% indicate they intended going to University.
-Indeed, a number of former students have graduated university.
+Indeed, a number of former students have graduated from university.

 For more information on The Exodus Foundation, go to www.exodusfoundation.net